Watch when convenient for you with access to Q&A sessions +

 - Course materials, access to tools and libraries included in course fee

-- Application-based course ensures high-quality collaborations in course projects
+- Observe our application-based course that ensures high-quality course projects

 The COVID-19 Predictor spreads awareness of the severity of coronavirus by allowing users to estimate the total infected in their region in the near future.
 This is accomplished by allowing the user to choose their country and how far into the future they want to see, then fitting the growth rate of their region to an exponential function, and delivering an estimate of the number of infected in that region.